To import data from Wdata into a spreadsheet, you can connect a query to each sheet. From the Wdata Connections panel, you can:

-To remove the connection between a sheet and Wdata, such as to connect to a different query, select Remove Connection from the sheet's menu on the Wdata Connections panel.
+To disconnect a sheet from its query, such as to retain the snapshot of its data, select Remove Connection from the connection's menu on the Wdata Connections panel.

-If you're a spreadsheet's Owner, you can connect its sheets to queries you have permission to view in Wdata.
+A spreadsheet's Owner can connect its sheets to queries they have permission to view in Wdata.

 If you collaborate on the spreadsheet with others, their access to a connection depends on their permissions to the query and sheet:

 |Viewer, Editor, or Owner||Viewer or None||Locked|